keponer/cardmarket_card_finder/README.md

-## Card Market Finder - Hello Script
+## Card Market Finder

-This project contains a simple Python script, `collect_cards.py`, that:
+This project contains a Python CLI, `collect_cards.py`, which delegates to the `cmf/` package and:

 - Prints "Hello, World!" when run with no arguments.
 - Optionally performs an HTTP GET request to a provided URL with a specified `Cookie` header and prints the response body.
 - Optionally performs a multipart/form-data POST to a provided URL with form fields and file uploads.
-- From GET responses that return HTML, extracts hidden inputs `__cmtkn`, `idProduct`, and `isSingle` and prints their values (or an error if missing).
+- From GET responses that return HTML, extracts hidden inputs `__cmtkn`, `idProduct`, and `isSingle` (or errors if missing).
-- Also collects seller profile links under `span.seller-name.d-flex` → `span.d-flex.has-content-centered.me-1` → `a[href]` and prints each as `sellerHref=...` (or an error if none found).
+- Collects seller profile links and prices from `div.col-sellerProductInfo.col` (and legacy seller-name spans) and prints each as `sellerHref=... | price=...` (or an error if none found).
-- Interactive mode supports multiple product URLs at once and prints only the seller profiles that are common to all provided URLs (intersection), paging through all result pages for each URL until completion.
+- Interactive mode supports multiple product URLs at once and prints only the seller profiles common to all provided URLs (intersection), paging via AJAX (`newPage`) through all result pages per URL.
+Prices list shows all occurrences across inputs.

-The script uses only the Python standard library.
+The project uses only the Python standard library.

 ### Requirements